Quantifying Local Specialization in Deep Neural Networks: Discussion

-\textbf{Limitations:} One limitation of our work is a lack of assurance that importance and coherence are reliably strong proxies for human-comprehensible forms of modularity.
-While they are sufficient to imply some degree of abstractability with respect to the task at hand, they may not always be particularly useful for a prosaic understanding.
-Relatedly, our approach is also not designed to identify the subtask performed by a set of units which exhibit modularity, nor does it identify relationships between modules.
-Given these limitations, the tools we introduce should be seen as methods for screening a network in search for evidence of modularity overall and for particular sets of units which seem to exhibit it and merit additional investigation.
-A final notable limitation is that these methods do not offer tools for building more modular networks beyond techniques for measuring it.
-Future work toward this may benefit from our techniques but should also hinge on architectural or regularization-based methods for promoting modularity in networks.
+\textbf{Limitations:} One limitation of our work is a lack of assurance that importance and coherence are reliably strong proxies for human-comprehensible forms of local specialization.
+While they are sufficient to imply some degree of abstractability with respect to the task at hand, they may not always be particularly useful for understanding the network.
+Relatedly, our approach is also not designed to identify the sub-task performed by a group of neurons, nor does it identify relationships between groups.
+Given these limitations, the tools we introduce should be seen as methods for screening a network for evidence of local specialization overall and for particular sets of neurons where sub-task functionality is localized.
+A final notable limitation is that these methods do not offer tools for building more modular networks beyond techniques for measuring local specialization.
+Future work toward this may benefit from our techniques but should also hinge on architectural or regularization-based methods for promoting independent operation of groups of neurons.

-\textbf{Conclusion:} While we make progress here toward better understanding how networks can be understood, neural systems are still complex, and more insights are needed to develop prosaic understandings of them.
-The ultimate goal would be to develop reliable methods for building models which are both dynamic and lend themselves to faithful semantic interpretation.
-We believe that using modularity as an organizing principle and expanding our interpretability toolbox with more modular models and better-tuned partitioning methods will lead to a richer understanding of networks and better tools for building them to be reliable and verifiable.
+\textbf{Conclusion:} While we make progress here toward better understanding how networks can be understood, neural systems are still complex, and more insights are needed to develop useful understandings of them.
+The ultimate goal should be to develop reliable methods for building models which perform well and also lend themselves to faithful abstract interpretations.
+We believe that these methods should involve testing networks for local specialization and investigating the functions that important or coherent parts of the network specialize in.